Al Mulock: Death

-Mulock died by suicide by jumping from his hotel room in Guadix, Granada, Spain in May 1968, while filming for Once Upon a Time in the West.
+Mulock died by suicide by jumping from his hotel room in Guadix, Granada, Spain, in May 1968, while filming Once Upon a Time in the West.
 He was wearing his cowboy-style costume at the time of his fall.
 Mickey Knox, screenwriter for the film, and production manager Claudio Mancini witnessed Mulock's suicide as his body passed their hotel window near the end of the shoot.
 Mulock survived the fall, but suffered a pierced lung from a broken rib during the bumpy ride to the hospital.
 Before being taken away in the ambulance, director Sergio Leone shouted, "Get the costume, we need the costume."

-The reasons for his suicide, as well as for his choice of killing himself while wearing his costume, are unknown.
-About a year before Mulock’s suicide his wife had died of cervical cancer.
-However they had been separated for some time before her death so this may or may not have had an influence on his decision to end his life.
-Mickey Knox also claimed in his book, The Good, the Bad and the Dolce Vita, that Mulock was a drug addict, and committed suicide out of desperation, as he was unable to acquire drugs in Guadix.

 Family

-Al Mulock was the great-grandson of Sir William Mulock (1843–1944), the former Canadian Postmaster-General.
-He was married to actress Steffi Henderson, but she died in 1967 of cervical cancer.
-They had one child.
+Al Mulock was the great-grandson of Sir William Mulock, the former Canadian Postmaster-General.
+He was married to actress Steffi Henderson; she died in 1967.
+They had one child named Robin Mulock, now named Eclipse Neilson, who is a screenwriter and artist.